chrismarget/certbot-asa/README.md

 * Download the API bundle from Cisco, copy it to the ASA
 * Specify to the image with: `rest-api image disk0:/asa-restapi-etc-etc-etc`
 * Enable it with `rest-api agent`
-* The api takes a few minutes to become available.
+* The API takes a few minutes to become available.
 I like to watch it with `debug rest-api agent`
 * If your ASA is configured with `aaa authorization command` check out [bug](https://bst.cloudapps.cisco.com/bugsearch/bug/CSCuv80223) and [bug](https://bst.cloudapps.cisco.com/bugsearch/bug/CSCuw60598).
 You can work around the issues by either:
   * Adding ENABLE_1 and ENABLE_15 to you AAA server (nobody needs to know the password - it's for command authorization only)
   * Temporarily removing `aaa authorization command` while the REST API starts up.
 Not great at reboot time.